Group Audio Conference Call Basics for Participants

-First, you'll need to know what time, in local time, you want everyone to call into the group audio conference.
+First, you'll need to know what time, in local time, you want everyone to call into your group conference call.

-It's common these days for group calls to include an international audience.
+It's common these days for group calls to include international guests.

-Use a world time zone map to convert the time to local time to make sure that you know exactly when to dial in.
+A time zone map can assist to convert the time to local time to make sure that you know exactly when to dial in.

 Next, you'll need to know how to join the group audio conference

-The call's host will send you the phone number along with a PIN or access code.
+The call's chairperson will send you the phone number along with a PIN or access code.